-The Scheme's assets are subject to interest rate and inflation risk because some of the Scheme's assets are held in bonds, via pooled funds.
-However, the interest rate and inflation exposure of the Scheme's assets hedges part of the corresponding risks associated with the Scheme's liabilities.
+The Scheme's assets are subject to interest rate and inflation risk because some of the Scheme's assets are held in bond funds and Liability Driven Investment ("LDI") funds, via pooled funds.
+However, the interest rate and inflation exposure of the Scheme's assets provides protection (hedges) part of the corresponding risks associated with the Scheme's liabilities.
+Given that this should reduce the volatility of the funding level, the Trustees believe that it is appropriate to manage exposures to these risks in this manner.